 Many plausible factors could explain the divergence of results at the individual and state level.
 For example, relying on the responses of individuals is not as dependable as verified tax reports.
 This becomes increasingly worrisome when you include the fact that cigarettes and alcohol have a negative connotation when consumed at high levels.
 This could alter reporting of some individuals differently than others by treatment.
 Secondly, for cigarette reporting, we measure the frequency of smoking, not the actual consumption of cigarettes.
 While daily smokers probably smoke more cigarettes than occasional smokers, it is not guaranteed.
 A respondent who reports smoking some days may smoke three or four cigarettes on those days while another who answers everyday may have one per day.
 There is also the vagueness that is included in a “some days” response, it is possible individuals have gone from smoking five days per week to two, which would reduce their intake, but would not translate to the survey response.
 And the final explanation comes from the robustness checks.
 On the smoking side, I find that smoking from some days as opposed to everyday has increased slightly, however not significantly so.
 For alcohol, I identify that drinking amongst Black, Hispanic, other races, and low volume drinkers decreases as a result of legalization.
 It is possible that one or a combination of these groups are under represented by the survey.
-This is evident by the fact that American’s population as of July 1st reported by the United States Census Bureau was 13.3% Black/African American and 17.8% Hispanic/Latino while our survey responders are 7.4% and 7.1% respectively.
+This is evident by the fact that American’s population as of July 1st reported by the United States Census Bureau was 13.3% Black/African American and 17.8% Hispanic/Latino while our survey responders are 7.5% and 7.4% respectively.
 Further study in to specific demographics may be warranted as this is where I find the most drastic and significant results.
 Black respondents report a drop of over one whole drink per month while mixed race respondents report over 3 drinks extra per month when their given state legalizes.

 This a new area of research as legalization has only recently become a factor in the economy.
 Future research is thus needed as more states legalize marijuana and release reports with accurate data to be analyzed.
-With that in mind, I do think that this paper provides sufficient evidence that the effect of marijuana on society how it interacts with other substances must be taken into consideration.
+With that in mind, I do think that this paper provides sufficient evidence that the effect of marijuana on society must take in to consideration how it interacts with other substances.

 References